Metrizing Fairness: Experiments

 \subsection{Datasets}

 \begin{itemize}[leftmargin =3mm, itemsep=0.5mm] \item \textbf{Drug}:\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Drug+consumption+\%28quantified\%29}} This dataset contains records for 1885 respondents.
 Each respondent is described by~12 features including personality type, level of education, age, gender, country of residence and ethnicity.
 Additionally, each respondent's self-declared drug usage history is recorded.
 That is, for each drug the respondents declare the time of the last consumption (possible responses are: never, over a decade ago, in the last decade/year/month/week, or on the last day).
 The classification task is to predict the response `never used' versus `others' ({\em i.e.}, `used') for heroin, and we treat race as the protected attribute.
-A detailed description of the dataset is given in~\cite{ref:fehrman2017five}.
+For more details see~\cite{ref:fehrman2017five}.

 \item \textbf{Communites$\&$Crime (CC)}:\footnote{\url{http://archive.ics.uci.edu/ml/datasets/Communities+and+Crime}} This dataset contains socio-economic, law enforcement, and crime data for~1,994 different communities in the US described by 99 attributes.
 We use this dataset both for regression and classification experiments.
 The regression task is to predict the number of violent crimes per~100,000 residents, and the classification task is to predict whether the incidence of violent crime in a community exceeds the national average.
 As in~\cite{ref:calders2013controlling}, we create a binary protected attribute by thresholding the percentage of black residents at the median across all communities.